 4. Remove the Clutter

 One of the simplest things to do to improve mindfulness can also be the most difficult to put into practice.
 This is a classic case of “easier said than done,” though.
 Keep your mind on one thing at a time.

 Whenever possible, avoid multitasking; work on one task or project before moving on to the next.
 (An added benefit of that is that both projects will benefit as a result having received your full attention.)
 Get rid of as many distractions as possible: put your smartphone on airplane mode, remove any time-sucking apps, and turn off the television.

-Treasure the Trivial
+5. Treasure the Mundane